 GUI field Description Voicemail Setting User ID This is the system-generated ID based on the extension number.
 This is not editable.
 You can add a new user ID through the CLI.
 For more information, see the FortiVoice CLI Reference .
 Number The extension number.
 This is not editable.
 Display name Enter the name displaying on the extension.
 This is usually the name of the extension user.
 Emergency caller ID Enter the caller ID to display on the destination phone when you dial the emergency number, such as 911.
-If you also enter an external caller ID (see "External caller ID" on page 154), that ID will not override the 911 caller ID when dialing the 911 emergency number.
-External caller ID The caller ID you want to display on a called phone instead of the FortiVoice main number (see "Main number" on page 102) or the trunk phone number (see "Phone Number" on page 175).
+If you also enter an external caller ID (see "External caller ID" on page 155), that ID will not override the emergency caller ID when dialing the emergency number.
+If this extension is part of a phone group in a location profile which also has an emergency caller ID, this ID overides the emergency caller ID in the location profile.
+See "Emergency caller ID" on page 130.
+External caller ID The caller ID you want to display on a called phone instead of the FortiVoice main number (see "Main number" on page 106) or the trunk phone number (see "Phone Number" on page 177).
 This is not editable.
-For details, see "External caller ID" on page 136 and "External caller ID" on page 144.
+For details, see "External caller ID" on page 137 and "External caller ID" on page 147.
 Ring duration Enter the phone ringing duration in seconds before an incoming call goes to voicemail.
 Call forward Select to forward phone calls and enter the phone number to forward the calls.
 This function only works if call forwarding is enabled in the extension's user privilege.
-See "Configuring user privileges" on page 213.
+See "Configuring user privileges" on page 237.
 Call waiting Select to enable call waiting.
 This function only works if call waiting is enabled in the extension's user privilege.
-See "Configuring user privileges" on page 213.
+See "Configuring user privileges" on page 237.
 Do not disturb Select to enable DND.
 This function only works if DND is enabled in the extension's user privilege.
-See "Configuring user privileges" on page 213.
+See "Configuring user privileges" on page 237.
 Message waiting indication Select to enable phone indication that a message is received.
-Voicemail handling (Caller press 0 during announcement) Select to enable reaching the operator by pressing 0 when you hear the announcement of a callee's voicemail.
-Notification Options